majek/idea/site/2012-06-17-full-text-search/main.md

 What I needed is a key-value storage layer optimised for:

 huge number of small objects
-: Value size follows a logarithmic distribution, with most items having only a few bytes, followed by a long tail of larger items.
+: Full-text search index is composed of a huge number of mostly small items, at least one for every indexed word.
+Value size follows a logarithmic distribution, with most items having only a few bytes, followed by a long tail of much larger items.

 large data sets
 : Stored data will be significantly larger than RAM size.

 retrieval speed
-: Accessing every key should require at most a one disk seek.
+: Accessing every key should require at most one disk seek.

 write speed
 : Writes should be bulked and done only to a single file at a